ethandav/RustWebDev/README.md

 <h2>Examples for using the Questions REST API:</h2>
 <h4>Add Answer</h4>
-Navigate to /ask and use form to sumbit a new question
+Navigate to /questions/:id and use form to sumbit a new answer to the question

 <h4>Delete Answer</h4>
 curl --location --request DELETE 'localhost:3000/answers/1' --header 'Content-Type: application/json'